 You can apply for PNP program if you are:

 - Self-employed (in some cases)

 You have to meet the set criteria of your chosen province to be eligible for their PNP program.
 The province will choose candidates who have the required skills, education and work experience to contribute optimally to the province’s economy and society.
-The province will evaluate the application based on its specific needs and the applicant’s genuine intention to settle there.

 You can take advantage of multiple subprograms and categories, called “streams.”
 Use this PNP Canada Live Tracker to find out which PNP categories and streams are open right now.
 You can also use the online tool to find the right PNP stream according to your capabilities.